markovicuros/ToDo/README.md

+# ToDo

-# ToDo is a React application that enables you to add tasks on ToDo list
+## Todo is a React application that enables you to add tasks on ToDo list